xsobrietyx/file-timestamp-creator/README.md

     - open SOURCES_FOLDER
     - $ lein uberjar
     - copy JAR (prefixed as standalone) from the SOURCES_FOLDER/target to the speceific folder on your lunix-based pc
-    - Create alias (better to place it to your ~/.bashrc or ~/.zshrc): $ alias ccf='java -jar /YOUR_JAR_LOCATION/file-creator.jar'
+    - Create alias (better to place it to your ~/.bashrc or ~/.zshrc and do not forget to source the file):
+        $ alias ccf='java -jar /YOUR_JAR_LOCATION/file-creator.jar'
     - $ ccf file-name* -> will create file(s)/folder(s).
 Depends on file names.

 ### Examples

-    $ ccf "hello.txt" some-folder -> will create hello-TIMESTAMP.txt and some-folder-TIMESTAMP in users current path
+    $ ccf "hello.txt" some-folder
+    -> will create hello-TIMESTAMP.txt and some-folder-TIMESTAMP in users current path

 ## License